micahwoods/atcweb3/content/post/bobble-test-roll-distance/index.md

 My short answer to this is no, I don't think one will get additional information about the trueness and the smoothness of the green from longer rolls with a higher initial rate of motion.

-Here's a three part answer explaining why I give that answer.
+Here's a three part answer explaining why.

 ### 1. The ball's rate of motion during the test